Interference-Aware Opportunistic Random Access in Dense IoT Networks: Introduction

 \subsection{Related Work}

-On the one hand, there are extensive studies on handling interference management of cellular networks with multiple base stations \cite{wyner1994shannon, somekh2000shannon}.
-While it has been elusive to find the optimal strategy with respect to the Shannon-theoretic capacity in multiuser cellular networks, interference alignment (IA) was recently proposed for fundamentally solving the interference problem when there are multiple communication pairs \cite{cadambe2008interference}.
-It was shown that IA can asymptotically achieve the optimal degrees of freedom, which are equal to $\frac{K}{2}$, in the $K$-user interference channel with time-varying coefficients.
-Subsequent work showed that interference management schemes based on IA can be well applicable to various communication scenarios \cite{gou2010degrees, cadambe2008degrees, yang2017opportunistic}, including interfering multiple access networks \cite{suh2008interference, jung2011opportunistic, jung2012opportunistic}.
-In addition to the multiple access scenarios in which collisions can be avoided, it is of significant importance how to manage interference in \emph{random access}.
-For multi-cell random access networks, several studies were carried out to manage interference by performing IA \cite{gollakota2009interference, lin2011random, jin2015opportunistic} or successive interference cancellation (SIC) \cite{jakovetic2015cooperative, zhou2014bbn}.
-In \cite{lin2015simple, lin2016decentralized}, decentralized power allocation approaches were introduced by means of interference mitigation for random access with capabilities of multi-packet reception and SIC at the receiver.
+Interference management of cellular networks with multiple base stations has been studied extensively \cite{wyner1994shannon, somekh2000shannon}.
+While there have been many attempts to develop the optimal scheme with respect to the information-theoretic capacity in multiuser cellular networks, interference alignment (IA) was recently introduced for fundamentally solving the interference problem in multiuser interference channels \cite{cadambe2008interference}.
+It was shown that IA can asymptotically achieve the optimal degrees of freedom, which are equal to $\frac{K}{2}$, in the $K$-user interference channel with time-varying fading.
+Follow-up studies showed that the interference management based on IA can be applicable to a variety of communication scenarios \cite{gou2010degrees, cadambe2008degrees, yang2017opportunistic} such as interfering multiple access networks \cite{suh2008interference, jung2011opportunistic, jung2012opportunistic}.
+Besides the multiple access scenarios in which there is no collision, it is of paramount importance to design an interference management protocol in \emph{random access}.
+For multi-cell random access scenarios, there have been several attempts to manage interference by performing IA \cite{gollakota2009interference, lin2011random, jin2015opportunistic} or successive interference cancellation (SIC) \cite{jakovetic2015cooperative, zhou2014bbn}.
+In \cite{lin2015simple, lin2016decentralized}, decentralized power allocation was shown by means of interference mitigation for random access with functionalities of multi-packet reception and SIC at the receiver end.
+Besides the studies in~\cite{lin2015simple, lin2016decentralized}, there have been a variety of attempts to achieve collision avoidance and interference management in multiuser communication scenarios.
+Specifically, to reduce the amount of interference, a receiver-oriented channel allocation algorithm for multi-channel device-to-device (D2D) communications was presented in~\cite{HZhao_TVT}; a Sender-Jump Receiver-Wait algorithm for blind rendezvous in cognitive ratio networks (CRNs) was designed in~\cite{JLi_TMC}; a bio-inspired algorithm for efficient spectrum allocation in cognitive IoT networks was proposed in~\cite{JLi_IoTJ}; an access delay model for CRNs was formulated in~\cite{JLi_TCOM} from the cross-layer perspective by employing channel-hopping-based multiuser contention; joint imperfect spectrum sensing and multi-channel access contention for multi-channel CRNs were shown in~\cite{SZhang_TWC} from the cross-layer perspective; and a collision-avoidance MAC protocol for distributed ad hoc networks was presented in~\cite{HZhao_JNCA}, converging to a collision-free network.